-Most people associated blueberry bushes with northern landscapes, but the rabbiteye blueberry, a species called Vaccinium ashei, is actually native to the southeastern United States.
+Most people associate blueberry bushes with Northern landscapes, but the rabbiteye blueberry, a species called Vaccinium ashei, is actually native to the Southeastern United States.
 That means rabbiteyes can tolerate the heat, humidity, and acidic soils of southern gardens – all while producing delicious fruit.

 Southern Living Plant Collection offers rabbiteye blueberry varieties developed through the University of Georgia breeding program so you know they have been rigorously tested.
 Researchers selected the best of the best: plants with larger fruits, higher yields, better flavor, and more vigor.
 And each variety is disease and pest resistant, so you don’t have to mess with dangerous pesticides.
 Now that is easy.

 For greatest fruit production it is important to plant more than one variety together to provide cross-pollination.
 Pair varieties that bloom at the same time: